edubart/nelua-lang/docs/pages/overview.md

 For a complete list
 of AST shapes that can be created using the `aster` module read the [AST definitions file](https://github.com/edubart/nelua-lang/blob/master/nelua/astdefs.lua) or the
-[syntax definitions spec file](https://github.com/edubart/nelua-lang/blob/master/spec/02-syntaxdefs_spec.lua) for many examples.
+[syntax definitions spec file](https://github.com/edubart/nelua-lang/blob/master/spec/02-syntaxdefs_spec.lua) for examples.
 {:.alert.alert-info}

 ### Emitting AST nodes (expressions)

-It's possible to manually emit AST node for expressions while preprocessing:
+It is possible to manually emit AST nodes for expressions while preprocessing:

 ```nelua
 local a = #[aster.Number{'dec','1'}]#
 print(a) -- outputs: 1
 ```

-The above code compile exactly as:
+The above code compiles exactly as:

 ```nelua
 local a = 1